 Under Inventory in the portal, create a Site Manager resource and fill the desired IP ranges and other network settings (DNS, NTP, domain suffix) – There should be one Site Manager per Cloud deployment.

-Create an OnRack resource and fill the IP and credentials
+Under Inventory in the portal, create an OnRack resource and fill the IP and credentials

 Select a sandbox type (e.g. SIO vRA NSX) and reserve it.
 Choose a duration greater than 8 hours.